-High-Throughput Screening of Other Metal Precursors.
-Possibly one of the most important requirements to access crystalline Ti-MOFs is to gain control over the hydrolytic stability of the metal precursor under frameworkforming conditions to prevent the formation of amorphous titanium oxide.
-Besides the use of preformed clusters,^{15,17,19,23} this is arguably the reason for which most materials have been produced by using primarily titanium(IV) isopropoxide (TTIP), i.e., MIL-177,20 MIL-168,169,26 MIL-125,14 Ti-CAT-5,24 MOF-902,17 NTU-9,31 or MUV-1021 and bis-(cyclopentadienyl)titanium(IV) dichloride (BCTTD) for COK-69.32 Enlarging the pool of precursors compatible with solvothermal synthesis might help accelerate the discovery of new titanium-organic frameworks.
+High-throughput screening of other metal precursors.
+Possibly one of the most important requirements to access crystalline Ti-MOFs is to gain control over the hydrolytical stability of the metal precursor under framework forming conditions to prevent the formation of amorphous titanium oxide.
+Asides the use of pre-formed clusters,14,16,18,22 this is arguably the reason for which most materials have been produced by using primarily titanium(IV) isopropoxide (TTIP), i.e. MIL-177,19 MIL-168,169,25 MIL-125,13 Ti-CAT-5,23 MOF-902,16 NTU-929 or MUV-1020 and bis(cyclopentadienyl)titanium (IV) dichloride (BCTTD) for COK-69.30 Enlarging the pool of precursors compatible with solvothermal synthesis might help accelerating the discovery of new titanium-organic frameworks.
 This pushed us to investigate the synthesis of MUV-11 by using other affordable Ti salts with variable reactivity in water.
-Accordingly, we replaced TTIP in the original synthesis with six other precursors including BCTTD, cyclopentadienyltitanium(IV) trichloride (CTTT), titanium(IV) n-propoxide (TTP), titanium(IV) n-butoxide (TTB), titanium(IV) 2-ethylhexyloxide (TTEEO), and titanium(IV) triethanolaminato)isopropoxide (TTTEI) (Table S1).
+Accordingly, we replaced TTIP in the original synthesis with other six precursors including BCITD, cyclopentadienyltitanium(IV) trichloride (CTTT), titanium (IV) n-propoxide (TTP), titanium (IV) n-butoxide (TTB), titanium (IV) 2-ethylhexyloxide (TTEEO) and titanium (IV) triethanolaminato)isopropoxide (TTTEI), (Table S1).

-We used a FLEX SHAKE high-throughput workstation from Chemspeed for robotic dispensing of solids and liquids in order to accelerate the screening and systematic study of the multiple variables in play (temperature, reaction time, solvent, concentration, and modulator) to define the best set of conditions for the synthesis of crystalline MUV-11 regardless of the precursor, while ensuring reproducibility.
-See Section S3 for a detailed description of all the variations explored.
-Our experiments confirm that phase-pure MUV-11 can also be prepared from TTP, TTB, and TTTEI with yields between 50% and 70%.
-The use of TTEEO and organometallic precursors (BCTTD and CTTT) yielded amorphous phases in all cases.
-We used scanning electron microscopy (SEM) and PXRD to evaluate the effect of the precursor over the particle size and crystallinity of the material (Figure 3).
-All solids crystallize as lamellae particles with hexagonal morphology.
-Their average size increases from 5 to 50 μ m according to the sequence TTP < TTIP < TTB < TTTEI.
+We used a FLEX SHAKE high-throughput workstation from Chemspeed[®] for robotic dispensing of solids and liquids in order to accelerate the screening and systematic study of the multiple variables in play (temperature, reaction time, solvent, concentration and modulator) to define the best set of conditions for the synthesis of crystalline MUV-11 regardless the precursor, whilst ensuring reproducibility.
+See S3 for a detailed description of all the variations explored.
+Our experiments confirm that phase pure MUV-11 can be also prepared from TTP, TTB and TTTEI with yields between 50-70%.
+The use of TTEEO and organometallic precursors (BCTTD and CTTT) vielded amorphous phases in all cases.
+We used Scanning Electron Microscopy (SEM) and PXRD to evaluate the effect of the precursor over the particle size and crystallinity of the material (Figure 3).
+All solids crystallise as lamellae particles with hexagonal morphology.
+Their average size increases from 5 to 50 μm according to the sequence TTP < TTIP < TTB < TTTEI.
 This last precursor also drives the formation of the most crystalline MUV-11 phase.
-Just like for sol-gel processing, our results suggest that the modification of the titanium alkoxide with multidentate $-(OC_4H_4)3N$ linkers in TTTEI helps control its reactivity in the presence of water.33 This chelate is less readily hydrolyzed than -OR groups in the conditions required for the crystallization of the framework, thus preventing the rapid formation of amorphous materials.
+Just like for sol-gel processing, our results suggest that the modification of the titanium alkoxide with multidentate -(OC4H4)3N linkers in TTTEI help controlling its reactivity in presence of water.31 This chelate is less readily hydrolysed than -OR groups in the conditions required for the crystallization of the framework, thus preventing the rapid formation of amorphous materials.